Álvaro Cejudo

 Álvaro Cejudo Carmona (/es/; born 29 January 1984) is a Spanish former professional footballer who played mainly as a right winger.
+He is the assistant manager of Segunda División club Las Palmas.

-Formed at Betis, he amassed La Liga totals of 156 matches and 12 goals over six seasons, with that club and Osasuna.
-He also played in Australia, with Western Sydney Wanderers.
+Brought up at Betis, he amassed La Liga totals of 156 matches and 12 goals over six seasons, with that club and Osasuna.
+He also played in Australia with Western Sydney Wanderers.

 Club career

 Early years and Las Palmas

 Born in Puente Genil, Córdoba, Cejudo played youth football with Real Betis but only appeared officially with the B side, competing with them in both Segunda División B and Tercera División.
 Leaving in the summer of 2007, he joined AD Ceuta at the latter level, where he spent two seasons.

 In July 2009, Cejudo signed with UD Las Palmas from Segunda División.
 He played his first game as a professional on 29 August and scored in a 1–1 home draw with Real Sociedad, finishing his first year with 34 matches and six goals to help the Canary Islands team narrowly avoid relegation.